Donation Instructions for NLN Ambassadors:

-Tuesday, November 29th.
+Tuesday, November 28th.
 This day is globally called "Giving Tuesday."
 It is a day when individuals and companies come together to promote giving in their communities.
-The NLN community will be posting often and interacting on social media on this day using hash tag #nlngivingtuesday. (see attached flyer) I will conduct the drawing on Wednesday, November 30th.
+The NLN community will be posting often and interacting on social media on this day using hash tag #nlngivingtuesday.
+The drawing will be on Wednesday, November 30th.

 How does your school enter?

 1. First make the contribution: Minimum donation to enter into the contest is $20 per school.

 a.
 Pay Online: You can contribute to the Foundation online with a credit card at: https://app.mobilecause.com/f/17kq/n